Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 \subsubsection{\pkg{SARGE} \cite{Schaefer2021}}

 \classification{\xg}{\xs}{\xs}{\xg}{\proglang{C++}}{CLI}

-\pkg{SARGE} is a heuristic inference sampler that does not compromise when it comes to performance.
+\pkg{SARGE} is an ARG inference program which implements an heuristic that does not compromise when it comes to performance.
 It implements a greedy algorithm built upon the four gametes test.
 The author fully acknowledges the tendency of their program to systematically underestimate the number of recombination events and warns users against using it for tasks sensitive to such bias.
 Moreover, \pkg{SARGE}'s main focus is topological.
 Its approach to branch length estimation is a heuristic involving the locations and positions of mutation events.
 Despite this, simulation studies presented in the paper suggest that estimates are devoid of systematic biases.
 Additionally, recombination breakpoints are not simulated.

 \pkg{SARGE} revolves around a simple procedure designed to determine a sequence of recombination events between two phylogenetic trees, made possible by a representation of binary trees as hierarchical clades of haplotypes.
 The main idea is to reorganize a subset of the clades of the first tree in a way that yields the second one.
 Since multiple choices are possible in general, the decision is guided by a parsimony heuristic: branch movements (i.e., SPR operation) explaining the maximum number of discordant clades are selected.
 Breakpoints are positioned halfway between the rightmost position associated with the left tree and the leftmost position associated with the right one.
 Discordance is defined as a failure of the four gamete test.
-As remarked earlier (\cref{gamarg}), applying this test to every pair of markers is not feasible in practice. \pkg{SARGE} overcomes this difficulty by disregarding markers positioned outside of a moving \emph{propagation window}, an approach similar to that of other samplers such as \pkg{MaCS} or \pkg{scrm}.
+As remarked earlier (\cref{gamarg}), applying this test to every pair of markers is not feasible in practice. \pkg{SARGE} overcomes this difficulty by disregarding markers positioned outside of a moving \emph{propagation window}, an approach similar to that of other algorithms such as \pkg{MaCS} or \pkg{scrm}.

 \pkg{SARGE} uses a custom format for input files but is distributed with utilities for converting \code{VCF} files as well as the output of a run of the \pkg{ms} simulator into it.
 Other notable utilities include \proglang{Python} scripts for Newick-formatted trees visualization, propagation window determination, and gap determination.
 The latter can be used to split haplotypes into subsequences suitable for parallel analysis, which can be performed by an included \proglang{bash} script relying on \pkg{GNU Parallel}.